113ll3/Ibmclouddocscli/idt/local_debug.md

 Steps to enable the debugging tool for a Node.js application:

-1. From your application projects root directory run the following command:
+1. From your application project's root directory run the following command:

 ```
 ibmcloud dev debug